-Led Ohio to back-to-back bowl wins and its first ever bowl win in 2011, winning the Famous Idaho Potato Bowl.

 -1999 and 2001 Big 12 Coach of the Year.

-Head Coach Frank Solich has continued a storybook turnaround during his tenure at Ohio University.
-Now in his 11th season (17th overall), the Bobcats have been bowl-eligible in eight of the last 10 years, having won 68 games since 2006 - the most among any team in the Mid-American Conference East Division - and have had student-athletes selected in the NFL Draft in five of the past seven seasons.
+Head Coach Frank Solich has turned the Ohio football program from one of the least successful in the NCAA to the benchmark of consistency among the Mid-American Conference.
+Now in his 13th season (19th overall), the Bobcats have been bowl-eligible in nine of the last 10 years, having won 76 games since 2006 - the most among any team in the Mid-American Conference East Division - and have had student-athletes selected in the NFL Draft in seven of the past 10 seasons.

-This past season, Solich led the Bobcats to their sixth-straight season of bowl eligiblity, finishing 6-6 overall and 3-3 in the MAC.
+In 2014, Solich led the Bobcats to their sixth-straight season of bowl eligibility, finishing 6-6 overall and 4-4 in the MAC.
 The Bobcats also earned their second-straight battle of the Bricks victory, scoring 24 unanswered points to down the RedHawks as time expired.

-the 2014 season saw A.J.
+The 2014 season saw A.J.
 Ouellette, a walk-on freshman, step up and earn a starting spot at the runningback position.
 Ouellette rushed for 785 yards and scored seven touchdowns on the ground.
-He also recorded 133 recieving yards and scored three touchdowns from the air.
+He also recorded 133 receiving yards and scored three touchdowns from the air.

-At the end of the season, four Bobcats earned spots on the All-MAC team, including Punt return specialist Daz Patterson, ffensive lineman Lucas Powell, outside linebacker Jovon Johnson and down lineman Tarell Basham.
+At the end of the season, four Bobcats earned spots on the All-MAC team, including Punt return specialist Daz Patterson, offensive lineman Lucas Powell, outside linebacker Jovon Johnson and down lineman Tarell Basham.

 In 2013, Solich guided the Bobcats to their fifth-consecutive bowl appearance.
 In addition, Ohio picked up its third straight win in its Battle of the Bell rivalry over Marshall, which would go on to play in the 2013 Conference USA Championship game.